mohammedAljadd/students-performance-prediction/README.md

 1) We have to map each string to a numerical value so that it can be used for model training.

-       Let's take an example to make this clear : The mother job column contain five values : 'teacher', 'health', 'services', 'at_home' and 'other'.
+       Let's take an example to make this clear : The mother job column contain five values : 'teacher', 'health','services', 'at_home' and 'other'.

        Our job then is to map each of these string to numerical values, and this is how it's done : df['Mjob'] = df['Mjob'].map({'teacher': 0, 'health': 1, 'services': 2, 'at_home': 3, 'other': 4})